Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 - Flowing Water

-If a creek doesn’t offer all of these points, then chances are any catfish may only make an appearance for part of the year.
-Normally just the summer months.
+If a creek doesn’t offer all of these points, then any catfish may only appear for part of the year.
+Usually, it’s just the summer months.

-Some catfish will migrate huge distances in order to locate ideal spawning grounds.
+Some catfish will migrate considerable distances to locate ideal spawning grounds.
 A small tributary is often better suited to spawning compared to larger rivers.

-You’ll often find catfish lurking in these creeks until such times that water levels begin to drop, or when temperatures begin to fall.
-At which times the catfish will tend to swim downstream to seek out locations with more stable temperatures and water levels.
+You’ll often find catfish lurking in these creeks until water levels begin to drop or when temperatures begin to fall.
+The catfish will swim downstream to seek locations with more stable temperatures and water levels.

 How To Find A Good Catfishing Creek